Full Jim Valvano ESPY Speech Transcript

 Our mission is simple – we fund game-changing research and all-star scientists to accelerate victory over cancer and save lives.

 You find a way to help us with a donation.
-We’ll find the cutting-edge cancer researchers who are vetted by our Scientific Advisory Committee, comprised of the nation’s leading physicians and research scientists from prominent universities and cancer centers.
+We’ll find the cutting-edge cancer researchers who are vetted by our Scientific Advisory Committee, comprised of the nation’s top doctors and scientists who review and recommend the best proposals for funding.